pspete/psPAS/README.md

 This repository contains a folder named ```psPAS```.

-The folder needs to be copied to one of your PowerShell Module Directories
+The folder needs to be copied to one of your PowerShell Module Directories using one of the methods below.

 Find your PowerShell Module Paths with the following command: